nicklockwood/iVersion/README.md

 Localisation
 ---------------

+The defaults strings for iVersion are already localised for English, French, German, Italian, Spanish and Japanese.

+iVersion will automatically use the localised release notes that you've specified on iTunes, if available.

+It is not recommended that you modify the strings files in the iVersion.bundle, as it will complicate updating to newer versions of iVersion.
+If you do want to edit the files, or open them so you can copy the keys into your own strings file, you should note that the iVersion strings files have actually been compiled as binary plists, so you'll need to open them in Xcode and use the Open As > Property List option, or they will appear as gibberish.

+If you want to add an additional language, or replace all the built-in strings, the simplest option is to remove the iVersion.bundle from your project and then add the iVersion keys directly to your own Localizable.strings file.

-Although iVersion isn't localised, it is easy to localise without making any modifications to the library itself.
-All you need to do is provide localised values for all of the message strings by setting the properties above using NSLocalizedString(...), e.g:
+If you want to override some of the localised strings but leave the others intact, you can provide localised values for any or all of the message strings by setting the keys directly in code using NSLocalizedString(...), e.g.

 	+ (void)initialize
 	{